camail-official/camail-official.github.io/_pages/about.md

 The Computational Applied Mathematics & AI Lab (CAMAIL) is a research group at the ELLIS Institute Tübingen and the Max Planck Institute for Intelligent Systems headed by <strong>T. Konstantin Rusch</strong>.
 <br>
 <br>
-The research focus of CAMAIL is to develop new AI approaches as well as new computational methods that are more efficient, capable, and theoretically grounded by combining modern Machine Learning with Computational Science and Applied Mathematics.
-A particular focus is on Physics-inspired Machine Learning, AI-driven advances in Computational Science, and theoretical foundations of AI.
-Moreover, we pursue a wide range of applications, spanning from scientific applications in physics and neuroscience to robot learning.
+The research of CAMAIL centers on the intersection of artificial intelligence (AI), physics, and computational mathematics.
+A particular focus is on physics-inspired AI that leverages structures from physical systems to develop more efficient, capable, and mathematically understandable AI models.
+Moreover, we focus on AI-driven advances of fundamental algorithms in computational mathematics.
+These insights and models are then applied to challenges arising in physics, scientific computing, and robotics.
 <br>
 <br>
 **We are hiring.** If you are interested in joining our group as a PhD student, postdoc or intern, feel free to reach out via email.
 Please include a CV and transcripts of your grades when first reaching out.
 We will admit PhD students through the <a href="https://ellis.eu/phd-postdoc">ELLIS</a>, <a href="https://learning-systems.org/">CLS</a>, and <a href="https://imprs.is.mpg.de/">IMPRS</a> programs, the application deadlines are usually around November.